willgdjones/pydantic-ai/docs/examples/chat-app.md

 * reusing chat history
 * serializing messages
+* streaming responses

 This demonstrates storing chat history between requests and using it to give the model context for new responses.

-Most of the complex logic here is in `chat_app.html` which includes the page layout and JavaScript to handle the chat.
+Most of the complex logic here is between `chat_app.py` which streams the response to the browser, and `chat_app.ts` which renders messages in the browser.

 ## Running the Example